 What is Bipolar Disorder

 Bipolar disorder is a mental health disorder that affects your mental state of mind and your moods.
 These mood swings can make the person feel very low or very high.
-Bipolar was originally referred to as manic depression.
+Bipolar was originally referred to as a manic depression.

 Symptoms of bipolar disorder: